Started running in lockdown and found you’ve got the running bug? Now’s the time to add in some speed to help make you a fitter, faster runner.

 Whatever level of runner you are, it’s important to periodise your training.
 An elite athlete’s training will be planned into cycles with blocks of time emphasising a particular running goal, for example, marathon runners will build an aerobic base for around six to 12 weeks, then add speed work into their training as the race gets closer.

-Look online or in a running book and you’ll find lots of ideas.
-Based on a 400m track, sessions typically will read something like this: 6 x 800m [5k] (90’) which means 6 x 800m or half-mile reps at 5k pace with 90 seconds recovery.
+Look online or in a running book and you’ll find lots of ideas to improve your speed.
+Based on a 400m track, speed or interval sessions typically will read something like this: 6 x 800m [5k] (90’) which means 6 x 800m or half-mile reps at 5k pace with 90 seconds recovery.
 If you don’t know your 5k pace, don’t have a sat nav device or track — it can all seem too technical.
 But it doesn’t have to be complicated.

-The simplest method is to employ speed play or ‘Fartlek’ training.
-Running fast between lamp-posts or trees, or running for 30 second to one-minute bursts is a great way to start, try 10 reps, with an equal amount of recovery.
+The simplest method is to employ speed-play or ‘Fartlek’ training.
+Running fast between lamp-posts or trees, or running for 30 seconds to one-minute bursts is a great way to start, try 10 reps, with an equal amount of recovery.

 If you’re short on time and want to incorporate some resistance work into your weekly schedule, try a circuit run mixed with intervals.
 For example, do some exercises, press-ups, tri dips, step-ups, squats, and lunges in between two-minute loops of a park.
 This is a great session to do with a socially-distanced friend.